 What’s a data annotation tool?

-These are some requirements you need to clarify before going in any AI Data Processing project:
+These are some requirements you need to clarify before going into any AI Data Processing project:

 - You want to begin a machine learning project.
 You already have the data you want to clean and annotate to train, test, and validate your model.